raganwald/raganwald.github.com/_posts/2017-01-12-time-space-life-as-we-know-it.md

 ### life, the universe, and everything

-The most famous rule set for two-dimensional automata is "B3S23," known as "Life:"
+The most famous rule set for two-dimensional automata is "B3S23," known as [Conway's Game of Life]:

+[Conway's Game of Life]:https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ```
 const conwaysGameOfLife = automaton({ B: [3], S: [2, 3]});
 ```

 John Horton Conway was interested in life.
-One of the characteristics that people used to distinguish life from "non-life" in the natural world was the ability to replicate itself from a blueprint.
+One of the characteristics that people used to distinguish "life" from "non-life" in the natural world was the ability to replicate itself from a blueprint.
 Crystals "replicate" themselves by forces in the natural world, but not from a description of a crystal.

 Higher orders of life, including plants and animals, replicate themselves from a representation in the form of genes.
 Some people claimed that this capability was somehow special, conferred by divinity.
 Conway wondered whether a machine could replicate itself from a description.

 Lots of machines replicate things from descriptions, computing engines trace their lineage back to [Jacquard Looms] that used punch cards to describe the patterns to weave.
-But none could replicate themselves.
+But looms do not use punch cards to build more looms.

 [Jacquard Looms]: https://en.wikipedia.org/wiki/Jacquard_loom